 Trademarks.
 We have developed and use trademarks in our business, particularly relating to corporate, brand and product names.
-We own 37 trademark registrations; including eight registrations in the U.S. Six of these U.S. registrations are incontestable.
+We own 42 trademark registrations; including ten registrations in the U.S. Six of these U.S. registrations are incontestable.
 Federal registration of a trademark in the United States affords the owner nationwide exclusive trademark rights in the registered mark and the ability to prevent subsequent users from using the same or similar mark.
-However, to the extent a common law user has developed trademark rights in a mark in connection with similar goods or services in a particular geographic area, the nationwide rights conferred by federal registration can be subject to that user's prior rights in that geographic area.
+However, to the extent any other business operator has acquired trademark rights in a mark by its consistent use of such mark in connection with similar goods or services in a particular geographic area, the nationwide rights conferred by federal registration can be subject to that user's prior established non-statutory ("Common Law") rights in that geographic area.
 In addition, rights in a registered mark are dependent upon the continued use of the mark in connection with the goods and/or services set forth in the registration.

-We have 27 foreign trademark registrations covering 41 countries including, registrations for CarnoSyn and SR CarnoSyn in Australia, Brazil, Canada, China, Cuba, the European Union Intellectual Property Office, Hong Kong, Israel, Japan, Mexico, New Zealand, Poland, and South Korea.
-Registrations have also been obtained for CarnoSyn and the SR Carnosyn logo in Switzerland and for CarnoSyn SR in Australia and the European Union.
-We currently have three U.S. trademark applications pending and three International applications pending.
+We have 32 foreign trademark registrations covering 41 countries including, registrations for CarnoSyn and SR CarnoSyn in Australia, Brazil, Canada, China, Cuba, the European Union Intellectual Property Office, Hong Kong, Israel, Japan, Mexico, New Zealand, Poland, and South Korea.
+Registrations have also been obtained for CarnoSyn and the SR CarnoSyn® logo in Switzerland and for CarnoSyn SR in Australia and the European Union.
+We currently have four U.S. trademark applications pending and four International applications pending.
 We also claim common law ownership and protection of certain unregistered trademarks and service marks based upon our continued use of the marks under common law.
-In some countries, such as the United States, common law offers protection of a mark within the particular geographic area in which it is used.
+In some countries, such as the United States, Common Law offers protection of a mark within the particular geographic area in which it is continually and deliberately used.